es-ude/ElasticNodeMiddleware/README.md

 ### Flash

+The Flash library is used for handling with the Flash of the FPGA.
+The Flash of the FPGA is needed for the communication between the FPGA and the MCU.

 ### FpgaFlash

+The Fpga Flash library is used for connection of the flash of the FPGA with SPI (serial peripheral interface).

 ### Interrupt Manager

-The interrupt manager library clears and set interrupts.
+The Interrupt manager library clears and set interrupts.
 Our interrupts are again implemented for avr.

 ### Pin Definition

-The pin definition library defines all pin and register definitions.
+The Pin definition library defines all pin and register definitions.
 Therefore, all pin and register definitions are at one point in the code.

 ### Reconfigure Multiboot Avr

-The reconfigure multiboot avr library handles the reconfiguration for the FPGA.
+The Reconfigure Multiboot Avr library handles the reconfiguration for the FPGA.
 The library is specialised for avr, because we use an avr-microcontroller in the elastic node.
 Multiboot is here the type of reconfiguration.
 Using multiboot means that we select one configuration and provide the address of the next configuration to the internal configuration access port (ICAP) interface of the FPGA.

-The reconfigure multiboot avr library again contains an reconfigure_multiboot_avr interface and for this an internal interface.
+The reconfigure multiboot avr library contains an reconfigure_multiboot_avr interface and for this an internal interface.
 The functions are:

 - for initialising the reconfiguration:\